FAIR Standards Guide

 What USPAP is — in plain language

-• USPAP is developed and maintained by The Appraisal Foundation, a non-profit organization authorized by Congress.
+• USPAP is developed and maintained by The Appraisal Foundation.

 • USPAP applies across property types — real estate, personal property (art, antiques, jewelry), business valuation, and mass appraisal.